arpesenti/peopleTracker/README.md

 ## Installation
 Compile mex functions from an OS terminal with the following command: `MATLABDIR="/path/to/matlab" OPENNIDIR="/path/to/openni/include" make`.
-Where `"/path/to/matlab"` is the MATLAB root directory, and where `"/path/to/openni/include"` is the OpenNI headers directory.
+Where `"/path/to/matlab"` is the MATLAB root directory, and where `"/path/to/openni/include"` is the OpenNI headers directory (e.g. on Ubuntu it is typically "/usr/include/ni/").

-(Note: For some linux distribution you may have linking problems with libstdc++: force matlab to compile using libstdc++ of your system and not its own version.
-One way to do so is to temporarly make the symbolic link in `MATLABDIR/sys/os/ARCH/libstdc++.so.*` to point to the system libstdc++ (typically under `/usr/lib`))
+(Note: For some linux distribution you may have linking problems with libstdc++, that will result in an error message when running the code: in this case, force matlab to compile using libstdc++ of your system and not its own version.
+One way to do so is to temporarily make the symbolic link in `MATLABDIR/sys/os/ARCH/libstdc++.so.*` to point to the system libstdc++ (typically under `/usr/lib`)).

 Up to this stage you can use the system:
 * live: with an OpenNI compatible RGB-D sensor (tested with Microsft Kinect and Asus Xtion Pro Live), directly connected to computer where the system is running.